 Imagine this.
 You are driving down the motorway at the actual speed limit of 70MPH in your lovely shiny new car.
 As you come up to your junction, you signal left.
 As you come off your junction you slam on your breaks sending your phone flying off the passenger seat into the foot well and leaving you in a brief daze.
 What on earth happened?
 What suddenly forced you to break?

 You are sitting in your car, having just gone from 70MPH to 0MPH.
-Only to realise you have been forced to stop by someone sitting atop a horse and carriage, going a speed of 2MPH.
+Only to realise you have been forced to stop by someone sitting atop a horse and carriage, going at a speed of 2MPH.

 The above analogy, although extreme, is to me the equivalent of legal practices asking clients to either: